stat545ubc-2022/assignment-b04-xiaohu1122/README.md

 This is a repository for STAT545B Assignment b04.

-It contains 3 exercise:
+It contains 3 exercises:

-* Make a plot of the most common words in the book, removing “stop words”
+* Make a plot of the most common words in a book, removing “stop words”

-* Make a function that converts words to my own version of Pig Latin.
+* Make a function that converts words to some version of Pig Latin.

-* Evaluate a model that’s fit separately for each group in dataset
+* Evaluate a model that is fit separately for each group in dataset